nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 - `injections.scm`: used to define injections.

 For these types there is a _norm_ you will have to follow so that features work fine.
-Here are some global advices:
+Here is some global advice:

 - If your language is listed [here](https://github.com/nvim-treesitter/nvim-treesitter#supported-languages), you can install the [playground plugin](https://github.com/nvim-treesitter/playground).